Stephen Jones (Babybird): After Babybird

-In the following years, Jones returned to where he had started – releasing albums of demos (under his own name) to a small but appreciative audience.
-This time round he produced two albums of instrumental music designed to help him develop a career in film music.
+In the following years, Jones returned to where he had started – releasing albums of demos under his own name.
+This time round, he produced two albums of instrumental music designed to help him develop a career in film music.
 Stephen Jones 1985–2001 was released in 2001, and Plastic Tablets came out in 2003.
-Stephen created the soundtrack for the film Blessed in 2004.
+Jones created the soundtrack for the film Blessed in 2004.

-Between the two instrumental albums, Stephen collaborated with the Manchester-based dance artist Aim on a single, "Good Disease", and worked on an album of demo songs.
+Between the two instrumental albums, Jones collaborated with the Manchester-based dance artist Aim on a single, "Good Disease", and worked on an album of demo songs.
 This became the hip-hop influenced Almost Cured of Sadness, on Sanctuary Records.
-Again, Stephen was to score a critical success, but legal problems over samples delayed its release.
+Again, Jones was to score a critical success, but legal problems over samples delayed its release.
 It and the single "Friend" received little promotion and sold few copies.

 In October 2005, a posting on the official Babybird website announced that the band had reformed.
 The subsequent album was called Between My Ears There Is Nothing But Music.
-Again, Babybird failed to achieve commercial success, and were dropped by the Echo label.
+Subsequently, the band were dropped by the Echo label.

 Two more albums followed on Unison records: 2010's "Ex-Maniac", and 2011's "The Pleasures of Self Destruction".
-Sales were disappointing, and Unison declined to release further Babybird albums.